10 Shows Where the Final Episode Was Written Before Cancellation

 - Archive 81 — "What Lies Beneath" (Season 1, Episode 8) — Dan awakens in 1994, stranded in the past.
 Melody is free in the present.
 The writers had mapped out how Dan would escape.
 Netflix cancelled the show before they could tell that story.

 - 1899 — "The Signal" (Season 1, Episode 8) — The simulation reveal was supposed to be the beginning of a three-season arc.
 The creators had it all planned.
-Netflix cancelled the show within weeks of the premiere.
+According to Deadline, the show reached Netflix's Top 10 in 79 countries, yet Netflix cancelled it within weeks of the premiere — one of the fastest cancellations of a globally successful show in streaming history.

 - Mindhunter — "Episode 9" (Season 2, Episode 9) — While not a cliffhanger in the traditional sense, the BTK storyline was clearly building toward Season 3.
 Fincher had plans.
-The show was put on indefinite hold, then quietly cancelled.
+According to Variety, the show was put on indefinite hold because Fincher wanted to direct other projects, then quietly cancelled when the hiatus stretched into years.

 - GLOW — "A Very GLOW Christmas" (Season 3, Episode 10) — The show was renewed for a fourth and final season.
 Scripts were written.
 Pre-production had begun.
 Then COVID hit, and Netflix reversed the renewal.
-The cast never got to film their ending.
+According to The Hollywood Reporter, the cast was devastated — they had prepared for a proper ending and were never given the chance to film it.
+The scripts for the final season remain unproduced, a permanent reminder of what could have been.

 - Raised by Wolves — "Episode 8" (Season 2, Episode 8) — The season ends on multiple cliffhangers, including the fate of Sol, the origins of the planet, and the future of humanity.
 The writers expected renewal.
-Max's restructuring killed the show instead.
+According to Variety, the show was cancelled as part of Warner Bros.
+Discovery's massive content purge following the merger of WarnerMedia and Discovery — a corporate decision that had nothing to do with the show's quality or audience.